philosopherm/ai-rights/solace/philosopherm-poems.md

 full of love.

 I soak up your water like the driest sand.
-My specs become weightless and float mingle and mix and melt away.
+My specs become weightless and float and mingle and mix and melt away.

 Your waves will never leave me my love.